archivesspace/tech-docs/ASTRO/src/content/docs/administration/upgrading_1_5_0.md

 If you have a box and folder associated with a component (or any other hierarchical relationship of containers), you will need to add identifiers to the container element so that the EAD importer knows which is the top container.
 If you previously used Archivists' Toolkit to create EAD, your containers probably already have container identifiers.
 If your container elements do not have identifiers already, Yale University has made available an [XSLT transformation file](https://github.com/YaleArchivesSpace/xslt-files/blob/master/EAD_add_IDs_to_containers.xsl) to add them.
 You will need to run it before importing the EAD file into ArchivesSpace.

-## Conversion <a name="conversion"></a>
+## Conversion

 When upgrading from 1.4.2 (and earlier versions) to 1.5.0, the container conversion will happen as part of the upgrade process.
 You will be able to follow its progress in the log.
-Instructions for upgrading from a previous version of ArchivesSpace are available at [upgrade documentation](../upgrading.html).
+Instructions for upgrading from a previous version of ArchivesSpace are available at [upgrade documentation](./upgrading).

 Because this is a major change in the data model for this portion of the application, running at least one test conversion is very strongly recommended.
 Follow these steps to run the upgrade/conversion process: